Skip to navigation Skip to main content

 Respectful, but extensive update.

-Rougly 800m² of additional public exhibition space will be created to house a permanent exhibition for the permanent collection.
+Rougly 800m² of additional public exhibition space was created to house a permanent exhibition for the permanent collection.
 This allows visitors to visit MoMu while thematic exhibition are being changed.
-Also, an auditorium with retractable stage will be added enabling MoMu to put on more readings, conferences and Q&A sessions.
+Also, an auditorium with retractable stage was added enabling MoMu to put on more readings, conferences and Q&A sessions.

-In addition, MoMu library will also receive a make-over and will be expanding its infrastructure to house the museum’s study collection.
+In addition, MoMu Library also received a make-over and expanded its infrastructure to house the museum’s study collection.
 Besides reading books and magazines, visitors can study and handle the objects.
-Behind the scenes, the depots and restoration studios will be complete renewed, which allows MoMu to store collections and archives for future generations in a high-quality infrastructure under the best possible conditions.
+Behind the scenes, the depots and restoration studios were completely renewed, which allows MoMu to store collections and archives for future generations in a high-quality infrastructure under the best possible conditions.

 The image shows the side view of the MoMu building at Nationalestraat with a new entrance with revolving door, new door for the emergency exit and an extra access to the multipurpose room.